-- Show you what kind of stressors are most frequently impacting you
+- Show you what kind of stressors most frequently impact you

-- Illuminate the types of renewal activities that most support you
+- Spotlight the types of renewal activities that most support you

-- Uncover opportunities to integrate more restoration into your life
+- Uncover ways to bring more restoration into your life

-- Help you orient toward a healthy balance of stress and renewal.
+- Help you move toward a healthy balance of stress and renewal.